mikedotJS/dbx/README.md

 ### `dbx up [environment]`

-Provisions a MongoDB instance on your VPS.
+Provisions a database instance on your VPS (MongoDB or PostgreSQL based on config).

 ```bash
 dbx up           # Uses default environment from config